-Even modern stories make use of the stock characterisation of fairy tales, otherwise known as ‘fairytale archetypes’.
-There is no need to shy away from using these.
+Even modern stories make use of the stock characterisation of fairy tales, or what I’m calling ‘fairytale archetypes’.
+There is no need to shy away from using these in your own stories.
 Audiences love them.
 The trick is to expand upon them, or, according to your purposes, to subvert expectations and challenge the reader’s prejudices.

 In fairy tales, famously, character is destiny.
 Who the personages are, and what happens to them, are completely inseparable.
 You can predict what will happen to a good princess, just from the fact that she is a good princess.
 Her identity in the story maps out her future.
 Conversely, her goodness has no other aspects except those that are revealed by her marrying a handsome prince.
 That’s all her goodness really means; though we will of course have seen it in action in acts of kindness or victimhood at the beginning of the story, so we know that it is there.
 In true fairy tales, as opposed to literary hybrids smuggling in the techniques of the novel, there are no individual characters, only types.